top of page

 The canuary dress is truly a Haarlem outfit.

-40hrs - it took around 40hrs to make all the holes in the dress, prepare the cans and attached individually to the dress
+• 40hrs - it took around 40hrs to make all the holes in the dress

-Twine and Zip Ties - I attached the cans to the dress using twine as I didn't want to use plastic if i could help it.
-But for the flag i did need to use a lot of zipties.
-The reason is because of the weight. it needed strength.
-I can justify this because it isn't an outfit i will get rid of.
+• Twine and Zip Ties - I attached the cans to the dress using twine as I didn't want to use plastic if i could help it.
+But for the flag I did need to use a lot of zipties.
+It needed strength.

-Flag Pole - The father of a dear friend (Bert) passed away.
+• Flag Pole - The father of a dear friend (Bert) passed away.
 Bert knew I wanted to make a flag, and he offered to give me his father's pole.
-What an honour.
 So I wrote the name of his father on the pole.
 I also wrote the name of my mother and father-in-law who also sadly passed away.
-More names have now been added that hold meaning (currently 6 names on there)
+More names have now been added that hold meaning.

 The Timeline